technmsg/blog/v2/content/solar/solar-vendors.md

 ### SolarCity

-I started by contacting [SolarCity](http://share.solarcity.com/alexm), the vendor used by a friend of mine.
+I started by contacting SolarCity (now Tesla), the vendor used by a friend of mine.
 Though based in California, they've installed all over the United States.
 They've also installed in my neighborhood.

 Given my street address and approximate electric usage, my sales guy Joe was able to outline a system to be installed on my roof, providing general estimates of system output.
 It looked pretty good, but their price was pretty steep.
 The next step would be scheduling a site assessment, requiring a signed contract.